Federal Gun Laws

 Federal Gun Charges Guidelines

-To convict for a gun charge, the law requires the government to prove three things beyond a reasonable doubt:
+To be convicted for a gun charge, the law requires the government to prove three things beyond a reasonable doubt:

 1. That you committed the underlying offense;